Central Vision Loss

 - Vision can be affected if there is an issue interpreting visual information or if the occipital lobe is injured or damaged.

-- If a person acquires a brain injury, for example through physical trauma or a stroke, their vision may be affected in the following ways:
+- If a person acquires a brain injury, for example through physical trauma or a stroke or through neurological conditions such as MS or Parkinson’s, their vision may be affected in the following ways:

 double vision, peripheral vision loss, focusing/fixation problems, involuntary eye movements, visual neglect (where the person does not attend to one part of their visual field).